shanna/dm-sphinx-adapter/README.txt

 === DataMapper::SphinxResource

 For finer grained control you can include DataMapper::SphinxResource.
-For instance you can search one or more indexes:
+For instance you can search one or more indexes and sort, include or exclude by attributes defined in your sphinx configuration:

   class Item
     include DataMapper::Resource # Optional, included by SphinxResource if you leave it out yourself.